 - High performance transmission for fast application speeds and improved run time

 - High efficiency brushless motor delivers up to 57 percent more run time over brushed

 - 0 38,250 BPM for fast drilling in masonry materials

 Our top choice of cordless hammer drill is this model from Dewalt, and it features a reasonable price and retains the features and capabilities that you need.
 First off, this hammer drill features a high-performance transmission that helps improve its efficiency and allows for faster speeds.

 Further improving this drill’s efficiency, it is equipped with a brushless motor, offering over 50% power savings when compared to a brushed motor of equal power output.
-This drill is capable of up to 38 250 BPM, allowing you to drill through some of the toughest materials without any trouble.
+This drill is capable of up to 250 BPM and 2250 RPM, allowing you to drill through some of the toughest materials without any trouble.

 There is even a three-mode LED flashlight on this hammer drill that allows you to work in unlit areas and still see what you’re doing.
 The LED even features a spotlight mode that can light up a broader space so that anyone around you can also see what they’re working on in a darkened area.